Shenkuu Tangram

 How to Play

 Shenkuu Tangram is played with both a mouse and keyboard, though the specifics vary with the game mode.
-In Normal Mode, one of seven colored shapes will appear in a frame on the left side of the screen.
-In Zen Mode, the shapes will all be there when the game starts, and in Hard Mode, the shapes will move downward from the top of the screen one at a time, requiring you to catch them.
+In Normal Mode, one of seven coloured shapes will appear in a frame on the left side of the screen.
+In Zen Mode, the shapes will all be there when the game starts.
+In Hard Mode, the shapes will move downward from the top of the screen one at a time, requiring you to catch them.

 In each mode, you must use your mouse to drag the shapes to the cloud in the center of the screen.
 You can then use the arrow keys or space bar to rotate the shape; the right arrow and space bar will rotate it clockwise, while the left arrow will rotate it counter-clockwise.
-One particular shape, the light blue parallelogram, can also be flipped vertically using the up and down arrows, as it lacks the symmetry of the other shapes and will sometimes need to be flipped to fit into a puzzle.
-In the Normal and Zen modes, you can set the pieces down before you rotate them.
+One particular shape, the light blue parallelogram, can also be flipped vertically using the up and down arrows, as it lacks the rotational symmetry of the other shapes.
+In the Normal and Zen Modes, you can set the pieces down before you rotate them.
 In Hard Mode, however, you must rotate the shape while still holding it with your mouse; if it's not in the correct place and orientation when you set it down, it will be counted as a miss.

 That's either a Jetsam or a very uncomfortable Lenny...